 In these three years of personal growth and challenge, activities and lessons focus on the values of personal responsibility, true friendship, and open-minded collaboration.
-In small classes, teachers are able to differentiate their lessons and offer individual attention to enable students to maximize their potential.
-We feel strongly that praise for effort and determination rather than for results will engender the willingness in students to sustain their efforts.
-The comprehensive range of our international and culturally diverse lessons teach meaningful values in respect and integration at an age when students are enthusiastic and eager to be given their independence.
-Awty students enjoy Middle School and we endeavor to send them off to ninth grade as resourceful, disciplined, and self-reliant students.
+In all of our classes, teachers carefully differentiate their lessons and offer individual attention that enables students to maximize their potential.
+We feel strongly that praise for effort and determination rather than for results will encourage students to weather mistakes, even failures, and to consider sustained effort to be a success.
+The broad range of our international and culturally diverse lessons teach the meaningful values of open-mindedness and respect.
+Worldly integration is a dynamic staple of the community.
+Our students absorb these valuable lessons in character and develop the skills of independence and self-reliance to meet the variety of high school challenges.
+Awty students enjoy Middle School, and we endeavor to send them off to ninth grade with self-reliance, respect, and grit.

-Classes in English, the Arts, and Physical Education are integrated across French and International programs to facilitate our goals for linguistic and cultural diversity, as well as academic excellence.
-All students are expected to study a second language; many students take a third language, which illustrates our focus on bilingualism.
-The International math program, presented in two adaptable levels, is an advanced curriculum with the flexibility to challenge the full range of aspiring mathematicians.
-Our hands-on approach to sciences, with an emphasis on lab experience provides students with experiential learning to stimulate a love of science.
+Our curriculum integrates classes in English, the arts, sports, and physical education across French and International programs to facilitate our goals for linguistic and cultural diversity, as well as academic excellence.
+All Middle School students study a second language and a third language.
+These requirements well illustrate our emphasis on multilingualism and multicultural awareness.
+The International math program, presented in two adaptable levels, is an advanced curriculum with the flexibility to challenge a broad range of aspiring mathematicians.
+Our hands-on approach to sciences, with an emphasis on lab experience, provides students with experiential learning to stimulate a love of science.
 Computer classes develop both the fundamental skills for daily work and the experimental possibilities in technology.
-All grade levels participate in a Fine Arts rotation, which exposes students to the essential skills of music, art, drama, and dance.
+All grade levels participate in a Fine Arts cycle, which exposes students to the essential skills of music, art, drama, and dance.
 Additional Arts options include digital studio, photography, honors choir, honors band, and speech and debate.
-In English and history classes, teachers emphasize analytical writing and research, providing a strong foundation for the expectations in competitive programs that lie ahead.
+In English and history classes, teachers emphasize analytical writing and research, providing a strong foundation for the expectations in the competitive programs that lie ahead.
 Students make numerous oral presentations and engage in collaborative projects to develop confidence for articulate self-expression.
 French Program students in 6ème through 4ème follow the accredited French National curriculum enriched by language mixed classes, electives, and events reflecting an American context.
 Our teachers guide and support the development of organizational skills and effective study habits, which instills students with independence and determination to meet future academic challenges.